joshgunkel/workshop1/README.md

 More info coming soon!
 This is where we'll make enhancements to the project, test the changes locally and check the changes into a new branch/fork of the repository.

+1. Making changes to our app and testing them locally
+2. Committing our changes to our GitHub repository using Git commands
+3. Deploying our app to Heroku using Git commands

 Our app will serve these web pages (with SEO-friendly URLS)
 --------------